Pioneers play pioneer ball. Important nuances and rules of the game

 2013, Taishet

-Pioneerball is abouta great alternative to volleyball, according to very similar rules, however, not with such a high prevalence and popularity, although it is very loved by schoolchildren.
-A game for children that was played, often not on special sites and sometimes even without a net, simply marked the boundaries of the field with something.
-Now it is played mainly on the volleyball field, with a volleyball or basketball.
+Pioneerball is aboutAn excellent alternative to volleyball, with very similar rules, however, not with such high prevalence and popularity, although it is very loved by schoolchildren.
+A game for children that was played, often not on special grounds and sometimes even without a net, the boundaries of the field were simply marked with something.
+Nowadays it is played mainly on the volleyball field, with a volleyball or basketball.

 Currently, there are many different descriptions of the rules of the game of pioneer ball.
-We consider the pioneerball game as a lead to the sport game of volleyball.
+We consider the game pioneerball as a lead-in to the sport game volleyball.

 Pioneerball rules.